Cadre Review, With Responses

 Can you expand the sustainability plans of this grant project by getting the local or state/county government authorities to buy into it as co-owners?
 This will serve as leverage in the sustainability and maintenance of the project after handover instead of depending only on funds raised through water fees.

-The VIP Malawi staff has extensive experience with drilled wells and have worked in conjunction with the government, specifically the Zomba District Water Development Office.
-The Malawian government does not have the resources to fund these types of projects at scale.
-The experience of the staff influences all aspects of the projects from assessing the need through the sustainability of the well.
-There is a high degree of local incentive for the community to make sure the wells are sustainable:
+The VIP Malawi staff has extensive experience with drilled wells and works in conjunction with the government, specifically the Zomba District Water Development Office.
+The experience of the staff influences all aspects of the projects, from assessing the need through the sustainability of the well.

-• It is the difference between fetching water from a potentially contaminated water source or clean safe water to avoid waterborne disease.
+- It is the difference between fetching water from a potentially contaminated water source or clean safe water to avoid waterborne disease.

-• It is the difference between a mother walking to fetch water or working to earn money for the family.
+- It is the difference between a mother walking to fetch water or working to earn money for the family.

-• It is the difference between girls walking to fetch water or walking to school.
+- It is the difference between girls walking to fetch water or walking to school.